The best UCaaS providers make it simple and easy to set up a unified communications system for your office and hybrid working.

 In the past unified communications would mean making sure VoIP (opens in new tab) for internal and external calls could be combined into one system, but these days it also means adding other communication options such as chat/instant messaging, email, video conferencing (opens in new tab), and even sometimes social media (opens in new tab) content.

-Advances in digital technology means that it is now possible for providers to deliver UCaaS in an accessible and affordable way to all size of business.
+Advances in digital technology means that it is now possible for providers to deliver UCaaS - Unified Communications-as-a-Service - in an accessible and affordable way for all size of business.

 While a number of companies are described as providing UCaaS, sometimes this has the practical experience of being more like many applications using a Single Sign On (SSO) (opens in new tab) to give the appearance of a unified platform.
 For this buying guide, we'll instead focus on those companies that deliver a true UCaaS experience by allowing all communications to be managed via a single application.

-Here we'll feature the providers we think will deliver the best UCaaS experience overall.
+Here we'll feature the best UCaaS providers currently available.

-RingCentral Office offers a complete unified communications solution that combines HD VoIP, messaging, conferencing, contact center, and fax, in a single application.
+RingCentral MVP, formerly known as RingCentral Office, offers a complete unified communications solution that combines HD VoIP, messaging, conferencing, contact center, and fax, in a single application.

-What's especially good about RingCentral Office is its total accessibility and scaleability, allowing anywhere from a single user to over a 1,000 employees to sign up for the service, meaning that it can truly serve anything from the smallest business to enterprises.
+What's especially good about RingCentral MVP is its total accessibility and scalability, allowing anywhere from a single user to over a 1,000 employees to sign up for the service, meaning that it can truly serve anything from the smallest business to enterprises.